 You can take your mask down during photos, I just forgot 😉

 #7.
-Halloween Horror Nights is happening!
+Halloween Horror Nights is NOT happening!

 Universal has confirmed (to guests directly, not officially) that Halloween Horror Nights will be happening.
 After the announcement from Disney that Mickey’s Not-So-Scary Halloween Party could be canceled, this was good news for Halloween fans!